British Columbia car insurance calculator.

 • Accident benefits: Drivers in B.C. must buy a benefit valued at least $300,000.
 This coverage will cover your costs, wages (up to $740 a week), rehabilitation, and more if you’re injured in a crash.
 This coverage will still apply even if you were responsible for the crash.

-• Underinsured motorist protection (UMP): This coverage compensates you if you’re involved in an accident with a person that doesn’t have enough third-party liability insurance to pay for the damage caused to you.
-It provides compensation for up to $1-million per insured person.
+• Underinsured motorist protection (UMP): This coverage compensates you if you’re involved in an accident with a person who doesn’t have enough third-party liability insurance to pay for the damage caused to you.
+It provides compensation for up to $1 million per insured person.
 You can purchase extended uninsured motorist protection that increases your benefit to a total of $2 million, $3 million, $4 million, or $5 million.

 • Hit-and-run damage and injuries: Up to $200,000 is available to anyone whose property is damaged or who is injured or killed as a result of a hit-and-run.
 This coverage is available to all B.C. residents, even if you don’t own or insure a vehicle.